MicroEJ/docs/KernelDeveloperGuide/kf.rst

 Setting a Feature execution quota to zero causes the Feature to be suspended (the Feature is paused).

+If a Feature has reached its execution quota and is holding a monitor (through one of its threads), and another Module (Feature or Kernel) with a disabled quota attempts (through one of its threads) to acquire the same monitor, the thread holding the monitor will continue its execution until it releases the monitor.

 RAM Control: Feature Criticality
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~